Lamlash: Churches

 St George's United Free Church stands on the northern end of Lamlash, on Bungalow Road in the Margnaheglish neighbourhood.
 The church was erected between 1885-1892 in early English style by the Duke of Hamilton to replace an older church from 1774.
 It is built in cream-coloured sandstone and has a square stone pyramidal spire with an iron weathervane.

 The church was used by the Lamlash Free Church congregation from 1892 until the union of the Free and United Presbyterian Churches in 1900, when it became the United Free Church.
 From 1929 it formed one of the congregations of Lamlash Parish church at that year's union with the Church of Scotland.
 The church was in use until 1947 and stands empty since.
 As of 2015, the building was undergoing renovation.

 The Arran Theatre and Arts Trust, established in 1989 had as its main objective to convert St George's Church into a theatre.
-As part of that objective, the Trust ran many events and brought touring companies to Arran, but because of "wider political issues" the plan never materialized.
+As part of that objective, the Trust ran many events and brought touring companies to Arran, but because of "wider political issues" the plan never materialised.
 Similarly, plans to turn it into a Childhood Heritage Museum also failed in 1999.
 In the meantime the Scottish Civic Trust added the church to the register of "Buildings at Risk" in 1993.